-5. National Environmental Policy Act and Environmental Compliance NOAA will analyze the potential environmental impacts of highly meritorious projects or proposals to ensure fulfillment of the National Environmental Policy Act (NEPA).
+7. National Environmental Policy Act (NEPA) and Environmental Compliance -- Under (NEPA), NOAA must analyze the potential environmental impacts of projects or proposals seeking funding from NOAA.

 After the application is submitted, NOAA may require additional information to fulfill NEPA and other compliance requirements.
 If NOAA determines that an environmental assessment is required, applicants may also be requested to assist in drafting the assessment.
 Applicants may also be required to cooperate with NOAA in identifying and implementing feasible measures to reduce or avoid any identified adverse environmental impacts of their proposal.
 The failure to do so shall be grounds for the denial of an application.
 In some cases if additional information is required after an application is selected, funds can be withheld by the Grants Officer under a special award condition requiring the recipient to submit additional environmental compliance information sufficient to enable NOAA to make an assessment on any impacts that a project may have on the environment.